Morkalork/ecma-essentials/README.md

 ## Object assigning

-You can now source over properties from one object to another using the Object.assign method:
+You can source over properties from one object to another using the Object.assign method:

 ```js
 // Old